 - Readline-like autocomplete with suggestions displayed as you type.

 - Expected parameter list for any Python function.

 - "Rewind" function to pop the last line of code from memory and re-evaluate.

 - Send the code you've entered off to a pastebin.

 - Save the code you've entered to a file.

 - Python 3 support.

 A special thanks to the Recurse Center who decided to devote a team of young developers to work on bpython as part of their training programme.
-They're based in New York City and have a great attitude towards the development of both male and female programmers - take a look.
+They're based in New York City and have a great attitude towards the development of programmers of all genders and backgrounds - take a look.